CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Hiring-Manager/index.md

 You'll get this mini website, right here, filled with made up jobs and people.
 It has lists of:

-- Job descriptions for entry level jobs in tech
+- [Job descriptions](/jobs) for entry level jobs in tech, some with attached applications from candidates
-- Candidate profiles, with attached CVs and cover letters for jobs they have applied for
+- [Candidate profiles](/profiles) from which you can find more candidates
-- At least one pitchdeck from a recruiter with their preselected candidates (and maybe more)
+- You may also get a [pitchdeck (example)](/roles/recruiter/pitchdeck.pdf) from a recruiter with their preselected candidates, depending on what the recruiter role produces.

 Choose one of the job descriptions to work on first.